Portfolio Projects¶

 Practical guidance¶

-- Use the sidebar for structural data that should stay visible while you work.
+- Use the Properties drawer for structural data that should stay visible while you work.

-- Use Summary for the project narrative and high-level operating picture.
+- Use Summary for the project narrative, latest activity, and high-level operating picture.

 - Use Timeline to define delivery structure before task volume grows.